chapdel/fmc/docs/installation/in-an-existing-laravel-app.md

 weight: 3
 ---

 If you have experience with Laravel and/or PHP, and have a Laravel 8 application, you can install Mailcoach as a package inside it.

-This package is called `spatie/laravel-mailcoach` Installing Mailcoach as a package offers great ways of customizing Mailcoach.
+The package is called `spatie/laravel-mailcoach` Installing Mailcoach as a package offers great ways of customizing Mailcoach.
 Anything that can be done via the Mailcoach UI, can also be done via code.

+You can tightly integrate Mailcoach into your application logic.
+You can listen for the various events that Mailcoach fires when mails are opened, clicked, ... to execute custom logic.
+Mailcoach stores information in the database using regular Eloquent models, that can be used by your application code too.

 ## Getting a license